aurorasmiles/WorldGuardDocs/source/regions/flags.rst

     vine-growth,state,Whether vines (and kelp) will grow
     crop-growth,state,"Whether crops (wheat, potatoes, melons, etc) will grow" soil-dry,state,Whether soil will dry
+    coral-fade,state,Whether coral will die when not in water.

 .. warning::
     The ``fire-spread``, ``water-flow`` and ``liquid-flow`` flags require that the "high frequency flags" option be enabled in the :doc:`configuration <../config>`.
 This is because these events can be very frequent, requiring more region lookups, and potentially slowing down your server (or at least warming the server room a bit more).